Dance Fitness 101

 Depending on the type and intensity of dance fitness you try, health benefits may include:

 Improved heart health - dance fitness classes typically last around an hour and for the most part are non-stop.
-While the activity intensity swings between low and high, the movement is constant which means the heart is beating harder and harder as a class goes on.
+While the activity intensity swings between low and high, the movement is constant, which means the heart is beating harder and harder as a class goes on.
 This exercise of the heart muscle helps to protect the entire cardiovascular system and guard against lifestyle diseases like high blood pressure, stroke, diabetes, and heart disease.

-Weight management - one study found that participating in a single Zumba fitness class helped participants burn over 350 calories though other reports show numbers as high as 599 calories in one hour (for a 150-pound woman).
+Weight management - one study found that participating in a single Zumba fitness class helped participants burn over 350 calories.
+However, other reports show numbers as high as 599 calories in one hour (for a 150-pound woman).
 Researchers who analyzed the heart rate monitors study participants wore found that the Zumba class mimicked more of an interval training program and induced maximum heart rate and VO2max responses that could help improve cardio endurance.

-Stress relief - both social interaction as well as listening to music have both been shown to provide stress relief and dance fitness delivers a whopping dose of both.
+Stress relief - both social interaction as well as listening to music have both been shown to provide stress relief, and dance fitness delivers a whopping dose of both.
 Combined with the natural stimulation of feel-good endorphins that routine exercise can induce, dance fitness may be considered an alternative tool for relieving stress and guarding against symptoms of anxiety and depression.

-The fun factor - a 2015 survey of over 400 dance fitness attendees found that while participants started attending dance fitness classes because they were looking to improve their health, manage their weight, and build strength and endurance, they actually kept up with them because of the enjoyment, revitalization, and stress relief they offered.
-Turns out the group setting combined with the lively atmosphere helps foster a sense of community that attracts participants back to dance fitness more than just the fitness aspect of it.
+The fun factor - a 2015 survey of over 400 dance fitness attendees found that while participants started attending dance fitness classes because they were looking to improve their health, manage their weight, and build strength and endurance, they kept up with them because of the enjoyment, revitalization, and stress relief they offered.
+It turns out the group setting combined with the lively atmosphere helps foster a sense of community that attracts participants back to dance fitness more than just the fitness aspect of it.